 Minerals aid with the release of energy from food items, plus they interact with the organs to promote growth.
 For example, iron helps with energy, while calcium works towards bone and teeth development.
 Again, there are lots of minerals today, but the most important ones in your diet are iodine, potassium, sodium, and those mentioned above.

-A lot of people avoid fat thinking that they cause weight gain, but this is far from the truth.
-Healthy fats, or those derived from good sources are dairy products, meat, and fish.
+A lot of people avoid fat, thinking that it causes weight gain, but this is far from the truth.
+Healthy fats, or those derived from good sources, are dairy products, meat, and fish.
 Their main function is to help regulate body temperature, as well as the absorption of vitamins.
 They help with slow energy release, which is perfect for long-distance runners.
-Consume around 70 grams per day.
+We are all advised to consume around 70 grams per day.

-Protein comes mainly from meat, but dietary recommendations suggest that you get it mostly from lean meat sources.
-They primarily help with the development of skin, hair, and muscles.
+Another key component of a healthy balanced diet is protein, which comes mainly from lean meat, but dietary evidence proves that you can gain protein from non-meat sources also.
+Protein primarily helps with the development of skin, hair, and muscles.
 The maximum daily amount is set at 50 grams for a typical adult.